Evolutionary genomics and the origins of symbiosis

 Sachs, J. L. and Wilcox, T.P.
 2006.
 A shift to parasitism in the jellyfish symbiont Symbiodinium microadtriaticum.
 Proceedings of the Royal Society of London, B. 273:425-429.
 [PDF]

-Microecology of environmental and symbiotic bacteria
+Microecology of rhizosphere bacteria

 Sachs, J.L., Kembel, S.W., Lau, A.H., and Simms, E.L.
 2009.
 In situ phylogenetic structure and diversity of wild Bradyrhizobium communities.
 Applied and Environmental Microbiology 75: 4727-4735.
 [PDF]